 It's safe there, cozy, warm, and with no surprises.
 Expansion (growth) is thus traded for stability (safety); the idea that everything is contingent is replaced by an unreflected sense of certainty.
 We pay a price for this stability, however.
 When the circle hardens and we no longer have the potential to expand it any further, our spirit begins to wither and die.
-Sadly, spirit-death often precedes bodily-death by many years.
+Sadly, spiritual death often precedes the body by many years.

 Finally, Emerson wrote, "Everything looks permanent until its secret is known."

 Indeed!
 And once that secret is known, it begins to cramp our being.
 Then that safe and comfortable fort becomes a prison.
 Ideas that seemed fresh and new now reek of decay.
 Our circle feels too small, it suffocates and must expand again.
 For a select few, this circle becomes a dancing spiral, twirling and spinning in new directions, now expanding, now contracting, but forever revealing fresh ways upon which to experience reality.